Vanuu

-Vanuu (from Sowa van uu "under the noise"), also known as Waterfall Village, is a large settlement on the southwestern coast of Pentecost Island in Vanuatu.
-The village consists of several scattered groups of houses within an ageing coconut plantation.
+Vanuu (from Sowa van uu "under the noise"), also known as Waterfall Village, is a settlement on the southwestern coast of Pentecost Island in Vanuatu.
+The village was founded as a coconut plantation in the mid 20th century, and now consists of scattered groups of houses within the no-longer-productive plantation.

 Vanuu is located on Pentecost's main north-south road, about 9 km north of Lonorore Airport and about 8 km south of Melsisi.

 Vanuu has a Churches of Christ church, a nakamal, small stores, and a guesthouse.
 Children from Vanuu attend the Anglophone primary school at Ranmawot, 2 kilometres away.
 Ranwadi High School is also nearby.

 The large waterfall and associated natural swimming pool behind the village, and the presence of good anchorage for yachts, make Vanuu a popular destination for visitors to Pentecost Island.
 The waterfall behind Vanuu is one of seven major falls along the river; the others are located high in the bush.
 There is also a limestone cave nearby.
 Although Vanuu is not located within the area in which land diving is practised, it is sometimes used as a base by tourists who visit Pentecost to witness the ceremony.